wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.8.2 =
+= 1.8.3 =
-Increased minimum required WordPress version to 3.8 and minimum required PHP version to 5.3, fixed XHTML validation errors, and updated the spam filters.
-Please see Changelog for details.
+Added a contact form quicktag so users can add a contact form to pages with one click in the editor, made various code improvements, and improved/updated the filters in the spam blocking algorithm.

 == Other Notes ==